kiwanacollins/jobi-nextjs/DOCKER.md

-# Docker Setup for Jobi Next.js Application
+# Docker Setup for Ugandan Jobs Next.js Application

-This document provides instructions for running the Jobi application using Docker.
+This document provides instructions for running the Ugandan Jobs application using Docker.

 ## Prerequisites